Hawkynt/Randomizer/Readme.md

 #### NURNG Characteristics

-* **Distribution-Specific**: NURNGs generate random numbers according to specific probability distributions (e.g., Gaussian, exponential, Poisson) rather than uniformly across an interval.
+* **Distribution-Specific**: NURNGs generate random numbers according to specific probability distributions (e.g., Gaussian, Exponential, Poisson) rather than uniformly across an interval.

 * **Transformative**: They typically transform uniformly distributed random numbers (generated by a PRNG) into the desired non-uniform distribution using techniques like the inverse transform method or rejection sampling.